TdWa/make-a-scene-frontend/README.md

 [Check out the website here](https://make-a-scene.netlify.app/)

 Make a Scene is a platform where you can create scripted conversations and turn them into an animated scene.
-Once you've created your scene it is listed on the platform so other users can watch it and share their comments
+Once you've created your scene it is listed on the platform so other users can watch it and share their comments.

 ### App demo